RBFS Logging

 The RBFS container logging infrastructure provides in-memory (BDS) and traditional (BD) logging support for RBFS applications.
 The BDS logging is a low-latency and in-memory logging which can be used in a high scale system without compromising much in performance whereas BD logging is a direct write to a file hence CPU-heavy.

-In RBFS, logs are generated from various components or sources such as BDS, Syslog, CTRLD, APIGwD, and Prometheus.
+In RBFS, logs are generated from various components or sources such as BDS, Syslog, CtrlD, APIGwD, and Prometheus.
 All these logs can be finally exported to a log management server.

 BDS Logging